arm-developer-tools/windowsperf/wperf/README.md

 ## CPython sampling example

-In this example we will build CPython from sources and execute simple instructions in Python interactive mode to obtain sampling from CPython runtime image.
+In this example we will build CPython from sources and execute simple instructions in Python interactive mode to obtain sampling information from CPython runtime image.
 To achieve that we will:
 * Build CPython binaries targeting ARM64 from sources in debug mode.
 * Pin `python_d.exe` interactive console to core no. 1.